vbusa1/nearBynding/README.md

 # nearBynding

-`nearBynding` is an R package that discerns RNA structure proximal to protein binding within regions of the transcriptome defined by the user.
+`nearBynding` is an R package that discerns RNA structure at and proximal to the site of protein binding within regions of the transcriptome defined by the user.
 Input CLIP protein-binding data can either be in aligned BAM or peak-called BED/bedGraph formats.
 RNA structure can either be internally calculated via CapR or can be provided by the user as a BED/bedGraph.
 RNA structure binding profiles can be visually and mathematically compared between proteins across multiple formats.

 ## Installation